CivicActions/ssp-toolkit/docs/ssp.md

 ### Part d)

-#### Drupal specific control support
+#### CivicActions Responsibility

-CivicActions Security team is responsible for ensuring the dissemination and implementation of relevant security alerts and advisories.
+CivicActions Security is responsible for ensuring the dissemination and implementation of relevant security alerts and advisories.